-South Florida may have avoided a hurricane this weekend, but locals can nevertheless expect continued unbearable temperature, thickets of humidity, and uncontrollable rain showers that only occur during those brief moments of your day when you are forced to step outside.
+It's summer again, so South Florida locals can once again expect 6 goddamn months of apocalyptic temperatures, thickets of humidity, and uncontrollable rain showers that only occur during those brief moments of your day when they are forced to step outside.

-"This weather is going to be really miserable," said the Plantain's chief meteorologist Reina McCloud as she swatted a zika infected mosquito away from her frizzed hair.
+"This weather is going to be really miserable," said the Plantain's chief meteorologist Reina McCloud as she swatted a mosquito away from her frizzed hair.
 "Our Doppler Weather model predicts daily showers localized to your lunch break and commute home.
-If that weren't bad enough, we are also expecting another four straight months of humid 90-plus degree weather that is going to make you want to literally die," said the 26-year-old climate scientist as she began to prepare for the next unnecessary, round-the-clock "Hurricane Watch" reports for storms developing off the coast of Africa that have no realistic likelihood of ever reaching South Florida.
+If that weren't bad enough, we are also expecting another four straight months of humid 90-plus degree weather that is going to make you want to literally die," said the 26-year-old climate scientist as she began to prepare for the a round-the-clock "Hurricane Watch" for a storm developing off the coast of Africa that have no likelihood of ever reaching South Florida.

 But not everyone is upset about the temperature increases.